lecy/regression-simulations/README.md

 ## SAMPLING DISTRIBUTION OF SLOPE

 This function performs the same operation as the createSample function above, but it repeatedly draws samples from the population and creates a distribution of the observed slopes.
 This is a demonstration of the standard error of the slope that results from variance in sampling.

+The argument `slowSim=T` requires you to click on the graphing window for each new sample.
+It is useful to explain what is happening at first, but it takes a while to create a distribution this way.

 ~~~r
 	sampDistOfSlope( num.trials=1000, samp.size=10, slowSim=F )